translate/pootle/docs/developers/customization.rst

 ------------------

 Any custom images can be placed in :file:`static/css/custom/`.
-The :file:`custom.css` file can refer to it directly by name, without having to specify a path, since it is in the same directory.
+The :file:`custom.css` file can refer to it directly by name, including any paths relative to :file:`static/css` directory, for example:
+``url('custom/image.png')`` to refer to :file:`static/css/custom/image.png`.

 .. _customization#favicon: